DEAL-US/Silence/README.md

 We keep a [TO-DO](TO-DO.md) with the changes that we'd like to implement in the future.
 Feel free to open an issue if you need clarifications with any of its items.

 ## Disclaimer
 Silence has been designed and built with educational-only use in mind.
 It makes no specific efforts to ensure efficiency, security, or fitness to purposes other than educational ones.
-We do **NOT** recommend its use in a production environment of any kind.
+We have not tested Silence for its use in a production environment of any kind.

 ## License
 [MIT License](LICENSE)